 1099-MISC, Independent Contractors, and Self-Employed

 Question: I received a Form 1099-MISC instead of a Form W-2.
-I'm not self-employed and I do not have a business.
+I'm not self-employed and do not have a business.
 How do I report this income?

-If payment for services you provided is listed in box 7 of Form 1099-MISC (PDF), the payer is treating you as a self-employed worker, also referred to as an independent contractor.
+If payment for services you provided is listed in box 7 of Form 1099-MISC (.pdf), Miscellaneous Income, the payer is treating you as a self-employed worker, also referred to as an independent contractor.

 - The payer has determined that an employer-employee relationship does not exist in your case.